 Liquidity is the term used to describe how easy it is to get hold of cash when it is needed.
-Liquidity changes when the economy changes: for example, when property is hard to sell, it is illiquid,
+Liquidity often changes when economic factor changes: for example, sometimes property is easy to sell, sometimes it is harder to sell, depending on interest rates, market activity etc..

 Liquidity risk for us occurs when a benefit cannot be paid because we cannot physically get hold of the cash to pay.
-We take steps to make sure that this can never happen, as far as we can tell.
+We take steps to make sure that the Society is not exposed to this risk.

 Liquidity risk arises if we cannot pay a claim when it falls due because we could not physically provide the cash, even though we have sufficient assets.

-Our sources of cash are payments from Members, investment income, sale of investments, reinsurance payments and the surpluses that we generate.
+Our sources of cash are payments from Members, investment income, sale of investments and reinsurance payments.
 Generally, Member payments are a reliable and high-quality source of liquidity.
-The liquidity expected from investment income and assets sales depends on the instructions we give to investment managers.
+The liquidity expected from investment income and asset sales depends on the instructions we give to investment managers.
 We want to invest in high quality assets with good liquidity, but we know that we don't need all of our assets to be in cash immediately.
 By investing to match the expected claims by timing, we can increase the return expected without affecting our ability to pay Member benefits.

 We invest our cash and deposits across reputable institutions with high credit ratings, and thus high liquidity, over the short term.
-The quality is measured by each bank's or fund's credit rating.
+The quality is measured by the credit rating of each bank or fund.
 We choose a mix to reduce our reliance on a single bank or fund.
-We have a significant holding in a cash fund recommended by LGT Vestra LLP.
+We have a significant holding in a cash fund approved by the Board and recommended by LGT Vestra LLP.
 We believe that this fund is diverse and well managed.

 We have taken steps to increase our liquidity in case of higher claims from Members who cannot work because of coronavirus.
-As discussed on C2 we regularly monitor and manage our short-term expected cashflow to ensure we have enough immediately available, short-term assets.
+As discussed in C.2, we monitor and manage our short-term expected cashflow to ensure we have enough immediately available, short-term assets.